nationalarchives/dr2-ingest/docs/architecture-decision-records/0027-intelligent-caching.md

   after the writing of the results to JSON files in S3, we will add code that writes the (local) file path, file id and asset id of each asset to a SQLite database (the path of which would be passed in when the script is run).
 - In CC, for a given file, right before it downloads the file from the Preservation System, it will use the file id in order to call the SQLite database table and retrieve the file's local file path.
+We write to the SQLite database before we send the message about the file to CC, ensuring that the cache search will almost always find the file in the cache.
 - It will use the file path to download the file to the location where Preservation System downloads go to and then continue with the other processes.